juniorsundarCasual/TGT/vault/volume-4.chapter-228.md

 Once he'd reached the entrance to the Inner Court, Yor was finally faced with the first true opposition.
 Before him stood a vast contingent of the Solar Empire's Royal Army, with the Emperor himself poised in the lead.
 The man was garbed in his yellow-orange robe with burning-red borders.
 His long, flowing, fiery-red locks were fastened into a prim top-knot with a golden crown that held the Sol Clan's emblem on it holding his hair in place.
 His face was stoic, though a mote of antagonism was leaking through the wrinkling cracks that formed on his pristine, tanned skin.
 His ruby eyes glinted with animosity and rage, and his mana complimented this emotion by gushing forward with unbridled fury.
 Then, as the Emperor's senses latched properly upon Yor's form a flash of recognition sparked in his face, which then warped further with irritation.

 "So one of the Yoruz Clan's dastardly contraptions still lives?
-Here I thought that the knowledge and skill to create them went extinct with that wretched woman," the Emperor commented with an audible edge in his tone.
-He then growled, "You have cost me a very loyal and powerful servant.
+Here we thought that the knowledge and skill to create them went extinct with that wretched woman," the Emperor commented with an audible edge in his tone.
+He then growled, "You have cost us a very loyal and powerful servant.
 For your crime of treason, your punishment is death.
 And for killing a Princess of the Solar Empire, your death will be slow and painful."

 "I challenge you to try," Yor shot back a provocative smirk.
 "Your majesty," he added with a sarcastic and mocking drawl.